-I recently worked on a project to cross-platform migrate an Oracle database to SQL Server.
-There was a last minute dilemma in this project – the environment also leveraged an in-house application built on Oracle APEX (Application Express), which meant that in-house application cannot run on SQL SERVER.
+I recently worked on a cross platform migration project to move financial Oracle db systems to SQL Server.
+Last minute dilemma in this project required some quick thinking.
+The environment leveraged an in-house application built on Oracle APEX (Application Express), which meant that in-house application cannot run on SQL SERVER.
 This application was essential to certain functionalities within the finance department and could not be retired, neither could we afford (development time + cost) to build an entirely new in-house application.
 I came up with the solution to implement Oracle Database Gateways to address the needs of such disparate data access.

 What is Oracle Database Gateway ?